Octave Chanute: Early life

-Octave Chanut was born in Paris to Elise and Joseph Chanut, professor at the Collège de France.
+Octave Chanute was born in Paris to Elise and Joseph Chanut, professor at the Collège de France.
 Octave and Joseph emigrated to the United States of America in 1838, when Joseph was named Vice President of Jefferson College in Louisiana.
 Octave attended private schools in New York.
 He added the "e" to his last name in his adult life.
+In 1857, he married Anne Riddell James, with whom he had a son and three daughters.

 Career

 Railroad civil engineer

 Chanute began his training as a civil engineer in 1848.

 He was widely considered brilliant and innovative in the engineering profession.
-During his career he designed and constructed the two biggest stockyards in the United States, Chicago Stock Yards (1865) and Kansas City Stockyards (1871).
+He designed and constructed the two biggest stockyards in the United States, Chicago Stock Yards (1865) and Kansas City Stockyards (1871).
 He designed and built the Hannibal Bridge with Joseph Tomlinson and George S. Morison.
 In 1869, this bridge established Kansas City, Missouri as the dominant city in the region, as the first bridge to cross the Missouri River there.
 He designed many other bridges during his railroad career, including the Illinois River rail bridge at Chillicothe, Illinois, the Genesee River Gorge rail bridge near Portageville, New York (now in Letchworth State Park), the Sibley Railroad Bridge across the Missouri River at Sibley, Missouri, the Fort Madison Toll Bridge at Fort Madison, Iowa, and the Kinzua Bridge in Pennsylvania.

 Pioneer in wood preservation

-Chanute established a procedure for pressure-treating wooden railroad ties with an antiseptic that increased the wood's lifespan in the tracks.
-Establishing the first commercial plants, he convinced railroad men that it was commercially feasible to make money by spending money on treating ties to extend their service time and reduce replacement costs.
-As a method to monitor the longevity of railroad ties and other wooden structures, he introduced the railroad date nail in the United States.
+Chanute established a procedure for pressure-treating wooden railroad ties with an antiseptic that increased the wood's lifespan.
+Establishing the first commercial plants, he convinced railroad men that it was advantageous to expend funds treating ties to extend their service life, thus reducing replacement costs.
+To monitor the longevity of railroad ties and other wooden items, he introduced the railroad date nail in the United States.

 Chanute retired from the Erie Railway in 1883 to become an independent engineering consultant.